 †6-in. soil samples taken before fertilization each year.
 Values are averages for each site in 2012 and for the control plots in 2013 and 2014.

 Table 2.
-Effect of fertilization to the soil with boron, manganese, and zinc to the soil on corn and soybean grain yield.
+Effect of fertilization to the soil with boron, manganese, and zinc on corn and soybean grain yield.